hyperledger-cacti/cacti/examples/simple-asset-transfer/fabric/contracts/README.md

-MYCC smart contract
+WALLET smart contract
 ===================

 The contract provides methods to create assets, read their state and lock them.
-Also the contract keeps track of foreign validators and their ECC keys.

 `AssetOrigin` structure
 -----------------------